sidsingh0/food-recommendation/readme.md

   docker-compose up --build
 ```

-Step 5: To access the application, go to your browser and type `http://localhost:8080` in the address bar.
+Step 5: To access the application, go to your browser and type `http://localhost:8080` in the address bar

-Step 6: Exit the application.
+Step 6: Exit the application

 ```bash
   docker-compose down